armanriazi/rust-scratch-blockchain/README.md

 > As you follow materials you can see (future work) which means you can add these concepts to the project.
 I have some **idea** that you can affort on it to completing future works.

 > *Smart Contracts, MultiSignature, RPC, Make A Better CLI, and something that you can implementing* (Do not worry sice most of your works will merge to main branch.
 We will not create a framework or complete Blockchain because we just need to **learning** more and used it use-cases)

+> I tried to use fundamental concepts for example: all of us know any block have not any copy so because of it we calling blockchain!
+Unlike many existing repositories on github(testbed/scratched projects-non productive) that almost using Copy/Clone features of Rust-Lang.

 > Currently Status: Under Refactoring